Sorting Algorithms

 Quick Sort:

 Quicksort works on the divide and conquer strategy.
 It selects a pivot element and forms two subarrays around this pivot.
 Suppose the pivot element is A[y].
-Two subarrays are sorted as A[x,… y-1] and A[y+1,… z] such that all elements less than the pivot are in one subarray, and all elements are greater than the pivot is in the second subarray.
+Two subarrays are sorted as A[x,… y-1] and A[y+1,… z] such that all elements less than the pivot are in one subarray, and all elements greater than the pivot are in the second subarray.
 The subarrays can be sorted recursively or iteratively.
 The outcome is a sorted array.
 The average run time complexity of a quick sort is O(nlogn).

 Bubble Sort: